SwarmStorm/awesome/README.md

 *   [lancedb/yoloexplorer](https://github.com/lancedb/yoloexplorer) - YOLOExplorer : Iterate on your YOLO / CV datasets using SQL, Vector semantic search, and more within seconds

 *   [tinygrad/tinygrad](https://github.com/tinygrad/tinygrad) - You like pytorch?
 You like micrograd?
 You love tinygrad! ❤️

-*   [impira/docquery](https://github.com/impira/docquery) - An easy way to extract information from documents

 ## miscellaneous